rsksmart/ai-agent-rsk/README.md

 ## Troubleshooting

-- **RPC Connection Issues**: Verify that the RPC URLs are reachable and correct.
+- **Groq API Key Not Working**: Make sure it’s correctly set in `.env.local` and not rate-limited.
-- **Wallet Connection Issues**: Check if MetaMask is installed and the wallet is connected to the Rootstock Testnet.
+- **Wallet Connection Fails**: Check MetaMask is on the Rootstock Testnet.
+- **Token Not Found**: Make sure the token is an ERC-20 on Rootstock Testnet.

 ## Contributing

-We welcome contributions from the community.
-Please fork the repository and submit pull requests with your changes.
-Ensure your code adheres to the project's main objectives.
+We welcome community contributions!
+Feel free to fork the project and submit a pull request.
+Just make sure your changes are well-documented and scoped to the project's purpose.

 ## Support

-For any questions or support, please open an issue on the repository or reach out to the maintainers.
+If you run into any issues or have questions, please [open an issue](https://github.com/rsksmart/ai-agent-rsk/issues) on GitHub.

 ## Disclaimer